jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

 ## Specific aims

-Cubic splines can, as mentioned, above, be readily split parametrically into pieces and otherwise be joined, transformed, and specified quite elegantly.
+Cubic curves can, as mentioned, above, be readily split parametrically into pieces and otherwise be joined, transformed, and specified quite elegantly.
 On the other hand, elliptical arcs, and indeed segments of conic sections more generally, are a bit more tricky, even when expressed as rational polynomials.
-Consequently this document is really about rational quadratic splines and how they might be used in the context of Zebraix.
+Consequently this document is really about rational quadratic curves and how they might be used in the context of Zebraix.
 We explore the topics that follow below.
 These correspond approximately to sections.
-From henceforth we will often abbreviate *rational quadratic spline* to *RQS*.
+From henceforth we will often abbreviate *rational quadratic curve* to *RQC*.

-*   Matching RQSs to cubic splines.
+*   Matching RQCs to cubic curves.
 Particular attention paid to parabolas, we are common to both, and to matching velocities.

-*   Path redundancy in RQSs, and bilinear transformation.
+*   Path redundancy in RQCs, and bilinear transformation.

-*   Conversion of RQSs to elliptical arcs, when appropriate for rendering engines.
+*   Conversion of RQCs to elliptical arcs, when appropriate for rendering engines.

-*   Schemes for distributing points along RQSs.
+*   Schemes for distributing points along RQCs.

-*   Specification of RQSs in ways that are invariant under affine transformation.
+*   Specification of RQCs in ways that are invariant under affine transformation.

-*   Conversion of RQSs to approximating cubic splines when the equivalent elliptical arc has a very large axis.
+*   Conversion of RQCs to approximating cubic curves when the equivalent elliptical arc has a very large axis.

-# Topic: Matching splines
+# Topic: Matching curves

 Familiarity with the content of this section iss assumed in subsequent sections.
-We assume familiarity with the basics of cubic Bézier splines, but will try to give a more standalone discussion of rational quadratic splines.
+We assume familiarity with the basics of cubic Bézier curves, but will try to give a more standalone discussion of rational quadratic curves.
 Understanding of conic sections is assumed.

-# Splines foundation
+# Curves foundation

-We will base all our discussion on two defining equations: one for cubic splines, and one for RQSs.
-The cubic spline is defined with respect to $t$, which has the range $[0, 1]$ over the path.
+We will base all our discussion on two defining equations: one for cubic curves, and one for RQCs.
+The cubic curve is defined with respect to $t$, which has the range $[0, 1]$ over the path.
 The path and its derivative are

 $$